W|W Dominican Republic Impact Report 2018

 These past few months we have been full of exciting milestones as we have distributed 485 filters in the Dominican Republic and Haiti and conducted 2 WaSH training sessions from July to December of 2018.

 With 2,736 beneficiaries, Wine To Water strived to ensure sustainable changes in the Dominican Republic by performing filter follow-ups in eight of the 13 communities we partnered with these past six months.
-Through these follow-ups, we concluded that an average of 97.3% filters were being used, 94.8% of filters were reported being used, and 98.7% of filters were placed in secure locations.
+Through these follow-ups, we concluded that 95.6% of filters were still in use, and 98.7% of filters were placed in secure locations.
 98.6% of those interviewed confirmed that their filter has significantly helped their family, while 100% of DR residents involved in filter follow-ups claimed they would recommend a ceramic filter to a friend.
 Beneficiaries have also reported saving an average of five dollars a week on water due to their ceramic filter.

 A woman named Germania Urena informed us: “I do not need to spend money on water and the filter improved my health.”
 Additionally, a woman named Maria Marte shared with our team how she once suffered from parasites due to water contamination.
 Since she received her filter, Maria is now healthy and continues to thrive in the wake to clean water.